datachefs/cdv-notes/pages/intro.md

 - To sketch out the practicalities of our first steps
  - To start a conversation about where the road we build might take us

+at each stage, set expectations _low_ — don’t set myself up (eg, w proof of concepts)